kellan/laughingmeme/_posts/2007-03-19-avis-web-heresies-was-the-session-at-oscon-with-the-most-presenters-in-the-audience.md

     - web
 ---

 And it rocked.
 OMG, yes it did.
-So sad I’m not arriving at Etech until Monday night and will miss \[Applied Web Heresies\](http://smallthought.com/avi/?p=20).
+So sad I’m not arriving at Etech until Monday night and will miss [Applied Web Heresies](http://smallthought.com/avi/?p=20).